Bunkai9448/NHL-07_public/AI_behaviour/Readme.md

 open gamedata/aidata.viv with bigGUI and extract the files: Beginner.ubc Easy.ubc Medium.ubc Difficlt.ubc

 Those are the files that control AI behaviour.
+You can edit them with your editor of choice.

 For now we know you can edit these addresses
 ```